 So I’m sitting here over my bowl of oatmeal kinda weepy and praying awkwardly for the people around me and for you.

 For every one of you whose eyes scroll through these words.
-Because at the heart of the heart of this book called Never Unfriended is this guarantee —
+Because at the heart of this book called Never Unfriended is this guarantee —

 There is a God who would die before He would ever unfriend you.